arcticleo/reso_api/README.md

 client = RESO::API::Client.new(client_id: client_id, client_secret: client_secret, base_url: base_url)
 ```

-When calling API endpoints, the initialized client will automatically call and manage authentication and access tokens in the background.
+When calling API endpoints, the initialized client will automatically fetch and manage access and authentication tokens in the background.

 ### Resources

 This API wrapper currently only supports the Property resource.
-Support for missing resources is planned.
+Support for missing standard resources is planned:

+- Media
+- Member
+- Office

 ### Retrieving Metadata